Integrated Pathways at Bundaberg (IP@B)

 • Student perception data showed an improvement in self-confidence, engagement in learning and positive relationships with the Bundaberg community.

-• The program was strongly supported by the student’s families and we have had expressions of interest from a large number of students and parents/carers to be involved in IP@K.
+• The program is strongly supported by the student’s families and we have had expressions of interest from a large number of students and parents/carers to be involved in IP@B going forward.

-If this is something you or your organisation would like to be involved in, please complete the expression of interest form and one of the IP@K steering committee members will be in contact with the next step.
+If this is something you or your organisation would like to be involved in, please contact the Economic Development Team on economic.development@bundaberg.qld.gov.au

 • Thank you for participating in this survey.
 Your feedback is invaluable to us as we continuously strive to improve the Integrated Pathways at Kepnock (IP@K) vocational program.
 Please take a few minutes to share your thoughts and experiences.